binxio/slackbot-on-google-cloud-platform-template/README.md

 # Slackbot copier template
 This copier templates deploys a Slackbot into Google Cloud Platform!

+The template assumes that already have experience an installation of gcloud and that you have a Google Cloud project to deploy the bot in.

+The template creates:
+- a Google Cloud source code repository to contain the slackbot source code.
+- a CloudBuild CI/CD pipeline to build the container image.
+- a CloudBuild CI/CD pipeline to deploy changes to the Terraform templates.
+- a Google Cloud Compute Engine managed instance group to run the slackbot.
+- a Slack application manifest to ease the configuration of the application

+The slackbot implementation will be responding to mentions and commands.

+The slackbot is running in socket mode, meaning there is no need to configure any incoming internet traffic and makes it easy to respond to Slack API requests within three seconds.

 ## Getting started!
 To create and deploy your bot, type: